The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Okay.

-Now this one is slightly subtle, but one of the problems with the COVID-19 madness.
+And this one is slightly subtle, but one of the problems with the COVID-19 madness.

-So sorry, I that was out of context.
+Sorry, that was out of context.

-Well, it's unclear actually.
+Well, it's unclear, actually.

-But anyway, his basic point, all right?
+But anyway, his basic point, right?

 If you know the COVID phenomenology, you know that healthy young people actually did not suffer serious cases of COVID, didn't need any intervention at all because they were really well built for it for whatever reason, for reasons that we don't necessarily know.

-Even then they don't need it because it's not beneficial.
+Even then, they don't need it because it's not beneficial.

-And so why would you take the risk of any inoculation when A, it gets in the way of natural immunity, and B, it carries all of the risks that come with this new technology that we don't even know the full consequences of.
+And so why would you take the risk of any inoculation when, A, it gets in the way of natural immunity and B, it carries all of the risks that come with this new technology that we don't even know the full consequences of.

-And not for very young kids, but for young people, the risks of the disease are the least, and the risks of the vaccine, so-called, are the highest.
+And not for very young kids, but for young people, the risks of the disease are the least and the risks of the vaccine, so-called, are the highest.

 Are the highest.